danielealbano/cachegrand/README.md

     - [X] Memory Management
         - [X] Implement a SLAB allocator
         - [X] Add NUMA support
+        - [X] Implement a malloc-based fallback for the SLAB Allocator
     - [ ] Configuration
-        - [ ] Implement a YAML based configuration
+        - [X] Implement a YAML based configuration
+        - [X] Implement YAML schema validation
+        - [X] Implement an argument parser to support basic settings via command line
+        - [ ] Update the implement code to rely on the dynamic configuration instead of the hardcoded settings
+    - [ ] Logging
+        - [ ] Add logging to disk sink
     - [ ] Storage
         - [ ] Implement storage workers
             - [ ] Implement a storage worker based on io_uring and liburing

 - v0.2
     - [ ] Logging
-        - [ ] Add the ability to perform multi-threaded logging via a ring buffer per thread processed by the logger thread (if too many messages are submitted the caller has to wait for space in the ring).
+        - [ ] Add the ability to perform multi-threaded logging via a double ring buffer per thread processed by the logger thread (if too many messages are submitted the caller has to wait for space in the ring).
-        - [ ] Add logging to disk sink
     - [ ] Hashtable
-        - [ ] Implement adaptive spinlocks
+        - [ ] Test-out adaptive spinlocks
-        - [ ] Implement a sliding spinlock window to release locked chunks in advance if possible
-        - [ ] Add support for LRU
+        - [ ] Add support for data eviction policies
-            - [ ] Implement a separate LRU structure to hold the necessary data for the hashtable
-            - [ ] Implement an LRU linked-list
-            - [ ] Implement an LRU Promote and GC worker
         - [ ] Ops
             - [ ] RESIZE
             - [ ] ITERATE